Home CPSC 305

 With all of the power/ground wires a large circuit would need it would get quite messy!

-Click on the starting pin, and then click on the ending pin.
+In order to connect two components, they must be wired together.
+To do so, make sure you have the mouse pointer tool selected.
+Then click on the starting pin, and then drag to the ending pin.
 This will draw a wire between them.
 You will often want to make several smaller wire segments to rout wires around other components.

 Cat Selector Circuit